Trinak91/aws-cybersecurity-home-lab/README.md

 the privileges of their file owner.
 Privileged executables should therefore be limited to trusted system components and regularly updated to address vulnerabilities.

+### Scheduled Task / Cron Assessment

+System cron directories were reviewed to identify scheduled tasks that could potentially be used for persistence:

+    sudo ls -la /etc/cron.d /etc/cron.daily /etc/cron.hourly /etc/cron.weekly /etc/cron.monthly

+The assessment identified standard Ubuntu maintenance tasks including `e2scrub_all`, `sysstat`, `apport`, `apt-compat`, `dpkg`, `logrotate`, and `man-db`.

+### Security Assessment

+The identified scheduled tasks appear consistent with normal Ubuntu system maintenance.
+No unexpected or user-created cron jobs were identified in the directories examined.

+The cron directories and scripts are owned by `root`, and the maintenance scripts are not writable by ordinary users.
+This reduces the risk of unauthorized modification of scheduled tasks.